-MERLIN Podcast
+MERLIN Podcasts

 Europe’s freshwaters are in an alarming state.
 Water pollution, habitat destruction and the ongoing effects of climate change have caused significant biodiversity loss and ecological decline across the continent.
 There is a pressing need for major freshwater restoration projects which tackle these declines and bring rivers, streams, peatlands and wetlands back to life.